ultrasecurity/Storm-Breaker/README.md

 - The overall structure of the tool is programmed from scratch
 - Previous version bugs fixed

-> We are in the new version of Storm Breaker.
-We have removed ngrok and leave the implementation and the localhost sharing process to the user!
+> We have deleted ngrok in the new version of storm breaker and entrust the user with run and share the localhost.
+So note that storm breaker runs a localhost for you and you have to start the ngrok on your intended port yourself.

 <h3 align="center">
 :: More Explanation ::